uchicago-cs/cmsc23320/website/projects/project1.rst

 Please refer to the following documents to complete this project:

 - Make sure you've read our :ref:`Getting Started <project_started>` page.
-- You can find instructions on how to register for the project (and how to get your Git repo) in our :ref:`Project Registration <project_registration>` page.
+  That page also includes instructions on how to register for the project (and how to get your Git repo)
 - `chirc specification <http://chi.cs.uchicago.edu/chirc/>`__: In this project, you will be implementing Assignments 1, 4, and 5 of chirc.
 - `Project 1 rubric <project1_rubric.html>`__